colinhuckstep/homelab/README.md

 # Description
 This is the Ansible Playbooks for building/rebuilding/adding a node to my homelab.
 The new-host.yml playbook will patch all nodes to latest then install Docker, Tailscale, ControlD, PowerPanel (On the node controlling the UPS), Staship Shell, and Portainer Admin and Edge Agents.
+Any necessary pre-reqs will be installed along the way.

 ## Assumptions/Pre-sreqs
 - A workstation with Ansible Engine installed and a basic understanding of using Ansible